 Continuing education program

-The Grande Ecole Program is open to continuing education.
-This national diploma is recognized by the French government, accredited by the CTI (Commission des Titres d'Ingénieur) and registered with the French National Directory of Professional Competencies (RNCP) France Compétences.
-It confers a Master's degree, equivalent to five years of higher education or level 7.
+The Grande Ecole Engineering Programme open to continuing education students.
+This national degree is recognized by the French government, accredited by the CTI (Commission des Titres d’Ingénieur), and registered in the National Directory of Professional Qualifications (RNCP) of France Compétences.
+It confers the degree of Master of Science, equivalent to a five-year degree or Level 7.

 Target audience